 The definition of loss of limbs can vary significantly between policies, but generally speaking, it will require the loss of use of both arms, both legs, or one arm and one leg.

-Understanding the in’s and out’s of a TPD policy is not as simple as it sounds and the criteria to claim can vary drastically based on the policy and also your personal circumstances.
-Discussing your TPD Claim with an expert can spare you this burden and allow you to focus on what is most important, your health.
+Understanding the ins and outs of a TPD policy is not as simple as it sounds, and the criteria to claim can vary drastically based on the policy and also your personal circumstances.

 General Advice Disclaimer